MrR0807/Notes/understanding-parquet-file.md

 | 1   | John      | Johnson          | 2        | 1         | Banana  | 1.00   |
 | 3   | Eve       | Stevenson          | 3        | 3         | Apple   | 0.60   |

-As stated, nested type in flat structure is represented as repetition of parent entity.
+As stated, nested type in flat structure in this case has been represented as repetition of parent entity.
 In JSON format, this can be represented easier:

 ```json
 [